Sidebar LogoHomeInstallationUsageIndexIndexGitHub </> Back Next Usage

 About this section

-This section describes the program running and documentation projects configuration.
-Documentation content writing, formatting and structuring are described in the other sections.
+This section describes running the program and configuring writing projects.
+Content writing, formatting, and structuring are described in the other sections.

 Command line syntax